AEADataEditor/aeadataeditor.github.io/_posts/2023-08-20-examples-of-updates.md

   - reproducibility
 ---

-I have previously posted about [how to update a replication package, after initial publication]().
-We do get more than a dozen such updates a year (see my annual reports).I'll describe a few examples.
+I have previously posted about [how to update a replication package, after initial publication](https://aeadataeditor.github.io/posts/2022-11-09-updating-post-publication).
+We do get more than a dozen such updates a year (see my annual reports).
+I'll describe the process and give a few examples here.

 <!-- more -->